SebastJava/linuxmint-logo/README.md

 So, i tried to create a new one.
 I had one that i thought was pretty good, back in 2018, but it never made it to the official repositories.
 So, i kept searching.
 I have created a few good logos.
 This one here on the front page, and a few other ones that you can find in the sub-directories.
 But the LinuxMint team will not take them, because they already have about a dozen of logos available on https://github.com/linuxmint/brand-logo.
 But this is precisely one of the main disputes I have with the Mint team.
 In my humble opinion, there should be just one logo, with a few similar variants for colors and with or without the full name.
 Just one logo.
 Not twelve.
 Just one logo, but preferably, a good one.

+### History

+What follows is my version of the story, of course.
+And i am trying to make it a short story.

+A competition was held to define the Linux Mint logo.
+The logo proposed by Carlos Porto won the vote.
+That was back in year 2007.
+Ten years later, I installed Linux Mint on my little Netbook.
+I didn't like the logo that appeared on my screen.
+There was too many details and I didn't find much sense in it.

+I set out to redraw this logo from scratch, on a blank page, forgetting all those annoying details.
+I've searched the web and saw others have tried it before me.
+So I have the idea to share my creation.
+I'm afraid I won't be accepted so I set out to redo a logo similar to the official logo, but in a simple and flat version.
+I present this on the LM forums: [VOTE!
+Mint-Y-LOGO...
+A New Version Of The Linux Mint Logo!](Https://forums.linuxmint.com/viewtopic.php?f=19&t=280401)

+In the comments received, among those that are positive, Reaccion Raul suggested a simpler background, if any, or just the "Lm".
+And then Joan_2018 suggested doing that in black and white, without colors.
+And then, later, Clem presented us with a simplified logo with different backgrounds, mostly circular background shapes.
+So this logo is the result of a collective work, in my humble opinion.
+I'm glad Clem went further than me, completely forgetting the old background.
+I approve and continue on this path, adding my personal touch.

+Now, here, you are looking at a late reshuffle.
+Everything has been completely reworked during the month of April 2021, starting from my original drawing from October 2018.
+And now we are in August 2021, and i did another reshuffle, again.
+This time i am trying to get an official approval.
+I should go step by step: some possible little changes in the design, and later maybe some radical color change.
+But i am not trying any revolutionary new design.
+I tried before and it did not work.
+And we are all tired.

 ### Color

 I sincerely, really don't like the current official Mint logo color: #86BE43.
 This 87° hue is a yellow-green.
 This could be nice, when pure, but this is one of the brightest colors.
 So, it must be heavily subdued.
 And then it doesn't look nice at all.
 This #86BE43 is some kind of grayish yellowish green.
 Some kind of khaki green.
 The LinuxMint team wants to avoid pure green.
 Or forest green.
 I understand and agree with that.
 But then, I suggest moving into much higher hues, such as over 160°.
 I found this "Mint Leaf" color on https://flatuicolors.com/palette/us.
 This: #00B894.
 That's much better.
 I still keep searching for new colors.